Ewan-D/beginnersBase11ty/README.md

 * Another embarrassing one! forgot to add <meta name="viewport" content="width=device-width, initial-scale=1.0"> so everything was wonky on mobile... make it mobile first.
 Again I am sure we have all been there!
+* css... classes cant begin with a number? got stuck trying to name 11tyTag class worked for ':elventyTag'. this is a custom class I have added to the tailwind css to recreate the hover effect from 11tys own site.
+Still a bit of work to do on it but I think spending almost an entire day on this would be over kill!?
+It was a fun challenge either way:)

 ## all credit and inspiration go to: